prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part7.md

 ### Screens Selection:

-- Choose three pivotal screens for your design.
+- Choose minimum 6 pivotal screens for your design.
 - It's recommended to utilize the same screens from your mid-term, unless there's a compelling rationale to select others, for which you must consult with your professor.

 ### Design Focus: